The more we learn about gum disease through research, the more we understand the need for preventive dentistry.

 Although this may seem obvious, good oral care is crucial for healthy gums.
 Brushing your teeth is not enough—especially when it comes to gum disease.
 You should add flossing to your routine to reduce the risk of plaque building up and damaging your gums.

-Using an antimicrobial mouthwash low in alcohol can also be very beneficial to your oral health.can be as simple as scheduling a dentist teeth cleaning and practicing good oral hygiene.
+Using an antimicrobial mouthwash low in alcohol can also be very beneficial to your oral health.can be as simple as scheduling a teeth cleaning and practicing good oral hygiene.

 2.)
 Increase Your Vitamin C Intake